mavischengoTATo/work-sentiment-social-insights/README.md

-# Work Attitudes and Job Hunting Insights
+# Work Attitudes and Job Hunting Insights from social media based on Twitter

-## About Me

-A brief introduction about the author and their interest in exploring attitudes toward work and the job-hunting process through data science.

 ## Code